-A place of stillness that has hopped in to bed with art, culture and design, Crossing Condotti Rome is at home with bohemians as much as with the fashion crowd – think beautiful walls in paper from Hermes to colour palettes that mix buttercreams and graphite greys with orange blush, pistachio and Channel black.
+A place of stillness that has hopped in to bed with art, culture and design, Crossing Condotti is at home with bohemians as much as with the fashion crowd – think beautiful walls in paper from Hermes to colour palettes that mix buttercreams and graphite greys with orange blush, pistachio and Chanel black.
 Personal artworks and sculptures headline the cultural vibe from the likes of Sergio Vanni, Wetfloor, Benedetta Mori Ubaldini and Beatrice Spadea.

 Crossing Condotti comes with a very switched-on, hip concierge desk and daytime hosts who love to share their hot insider tips as well as the original go-to places in Rome.
 Perfect for those indie travellers who covet absolute discretion and quiet understated hotel-style luxury in the heartlands of fashion, centuries-old culture and design.

 Crossing Condotti Rome is an assemblage of 10 deluxe bedrooms & suites including the Penthouse Master Suite and an adjacent designer apartment, Crossing Corso.

 The luxury accommodation offers a wide range of sleeping options, including larger apartments for up to six adults – best browse on through and pick out your preferred den for you, the family or with your fashionable friends.